relaycorp/fanqiang-poc/README.md

 ## Scope

-The objective of the PoC is to assess the feasibility of the protocol, by focusing on the areas in which I personally lack experience (e.g. NATs, TUN devices, IPv6).
+The objective of the PoC is to assess the feasibility of the protocol, by focusing on the areas in which I personally lack experience (e.g. NATs, IPv6, TUN interfaces).
 Consequently,
 those components in which I have extensive experience, such as authentication and encryption, are not implemented in the PoC.
 ## Architecture

 The main architectural difference between Fān Qiáng and other VPN protocols is that the _VPN server_ is split into two components: